-Leslie Rogne Schumacher points out however that while modern historians may question the decline narrative, this holds little relevance to the views of Europeans at the time, for whom the decline narrative seemed appropriate.107 As such, most European policy was based on the presumption that the Ottoman Empire had declined, at least relatively to other European powers.
+Leslie Rogne Schumacher points out however that while modern historians may question the decline narrative, this holds little relevance to the views of Europeans at the time, for whom the decline narrative seemed appropriate.
+As such, most European policy was based on the presumption that the Ottoman Empire had declined, at least relatively to other European powers.
 Kafadar too thinks the broad acceptance of the decline narrative at the time holds great relevance for historians, who must approach this period with the dominance of this narrative in mind:

-It is impossible to dismiss the prolonged and intense discourse of Ottoman declinism as an epiphenomenon; rather, it calls for a cultural history that explores the myriad uses of the notion of decline by Ottoman and non-Ottoman observers in different contexts, to different ends, with different audiences and different meanings.108 questions' to be asked by historians; 'Decline of what?
+It is impossible to dismiss the prolonged and intense discourse of Ottoman declinism as an epiphenomenon; rather, it calls for a cultural history that explores the myriad uses of the notion of decline by Ottoman and non-Ottoman observers in different contexts, to different ends, with different audiences and different meanings.108

+Cemal Kafadar here is calling for histories that constantly question why people at the time believed in the Ottoman 'decline' and how they formed those views.
+He calls for several 'basic yet critical questions' to be asked by historians; 'Decline of what?
 Decline for whom and in what sense?
-And where, for how long, and relative to what?'109 The decline narrative, as shall be shown later in this thesis, was not quite universal in nineteenth-century writings on the Ottoman Empire, and there was debate about the extent of the decline, and whether or not it could be reversed or slowed by France and Britain.
+And where, for how long, and relative to what?'
+The decline narrative, as shall be shown later in this thesis, was not quite universal in nineteenth-century writings on the Ottoman Empire, and there was debate about the extent of the decline, and whether or not it could be reversed or slowed by France and Britain.